 Program Description: Assist institutions and organizations, to establish, expand, and improve research, demonstration, education and information dissemination activities; acquired immunodeficiency syndrome (AIDS), biologics, blood and blood produces, therapeutics, vaccines and allergic projects; drug hazards, human and veterinary drugs, clinical trials on drugs and devices for orphan products development; nutrition, sanitation and microbiological hazards; medical devices and diagnostic products; radiation emitting devices and materials; food safety and food additives.
 Programs are supported directly or indirectly by the following Centers and Offices: Center for Biologics Evaluation and Research; Center for Drug Evaluation and Research; Center for Devices and Radiological Health; Center for Veterinary Medicine, Center of Food Safety and Applied Nutrition, National Center for Toxicological Research, the Office of Orphan Products Development, the Center for Tobacco Products, the Office of Regulatory Affairs, and the Office of the Commissioner.
-Small Business Innovation Research Programs: to stimulate technological innovation; to encourage the role of small business to meet Federal research and development; and to foster and encourage participation by minority and disadvantaged persons in technological innovation.
+Small Business Innovation Research Programs: to stimulate technological innovation; to encourage the role of small business to meet Federal research and development needs; to increase private sector commercialization of innovations derived from Federal research and development; and to foster and encourage participation by minority and disadvantaged persons in technological innovation.
 Funding support for scientific conferences relevant to the FDA scientific mission and public health are also available.